wasvaibhav/Phishing-Kill/README.md

 ## 📍 Overview

-PhishKill is an innovative tool designed to enhance email security by detecting and assessing phishing risks.
+Phishing Kill is an innovative tool designed to enhance email security by detecting and assessing phishing risks.
 Utilizing advanced AI technology, it analyzes email content for potential threats, providing users with a risk assessment and practical advice on handling suspicious emails.
 Ideal for individuals and organizations aiming to bolster their cybersecurity measures, PhishKill offers a user-friendly interface and robust protection against email-based threats.

 ---